In Our Words

 USAID Oral History Project

 This oral history project documents a pivotal moment in the history of USAID and the changing landscape of humanitarian work.
-Through interviews with aid workers, officials, contractors, and research partners, it captures the experiences and reflections of those connected to USAID during a time of transition and uncertainty.
-The project will create an archival collection that preserves the voices, memories, and lessons of a community at the center of one of the most significant turning points in humanitarian aid.
+Through interviews with aid workers, officials, contractors, and research partners, it captures the experiences and reflections of those connected to USAID during a time of transition and uncertainty to create an archival collection that preserves the voices, memories, and lessons of a community.